Who is my Academic Advisor?

 Can I change my own schedule on Zagweb?

-As a new student, you will not be able to alter your schedule in any way on Zagweb until spring semester.
+As a new student, you will not be able to alter your schedule in any way on Zagweb until your next semester.
 Your first semester is the only time in your Gonzaga career where your entire schedule will be constructed for you.
 You will make all future schedules in conjunction with the advice of your Academic Advisor.

 Biology 105 and Lab are unique courses at Gonzaga, in that they are completely independent of each other in terms of course content.
 This allows students to take Lecture the semester prior to taking their lab for the course.
-If you were enrolled for BIOL 105 but not the lab, you will take your lab in the spring semester.
+If you were enrolled for BIOL 105 but not the lab, you will take your lab in the following semester.

 Why do I have a Lab that meets two days a week, when others only meet once?

 Lab Science courses at Gonzaga are sometimes scheduled for two days to make up for lost class time during Holidays.
 For example, labs scheduled for M/W, will meet on Wednesdays when Monday is a holiday.
 You will not be meeting more than once a week for your lab science credit.
-Details and specifics will be included in your syllabus on the first day of class.

 As a Human Physiology major, you will take a heavy load of science courses in your first year to prepare you well for the major.
 Students with a solid understanding in Biology, Chemistry and Physics are more prepared to be successful in their Anatomy & Physiology series as a sophomore.
 This also allows students who are pursuing professional programs, (i.e. pre-med, physical therapy, etc.) with a better science and core path in preparation for entrance exams by the end of the junior year.
 Students who are uncomfortable with a 3-science fall semester schedule have other options and should consult with an academic advisor.